thomaskeggin/gen3sis_sandbox/readme.md

 The most complex looking, but most intuitive function we will use!
-We load in the existing abundance values for each cell in a species, modify them, and return a new set of abundance values.
+We load in the existing abundance values for each cell in a species, modify them, then return a new set of abundance values.

 In this implementation, each cell has a minimum abundance of 0, and a maximum abundance of 1.